 Joe holds the tender brutes to his small, sturdy chest, everyone laughs and the room heats up.
-I’ve been eyeing this hugger for months, I can’t hold back anymore, so I wait my turn in line and put in my request:
+I’ve been eyeing this hugger for months, I can’t hold back anymore, so I stand in line and put in my request:

 What’s up with all the hugs?